Welcome to the Swansea Historical Society

 Historical Advocacy

-In its advocacy role, the Society seeks to raise awareness of potential developments that threaten the historic fabric of the community.
+In its advocacy role, the Society seeks to raise awareness of developments that potentially threaten the historic fabric of the community.
 Read more about the Society.

 View more Swansea “Then and Now” photos